sunfounder/arduino_starter_kit/docs/source/16_thermistor.rst

         float tempK = 1 / (log(resistance / roomTempResistance) / beta + 1 / roomTemp);
     }

-9. Subtract 273.15 from the Kelvin temperature to convert it to Celsius, and then print the result to the serial monitor using the ``Serial.println()`` function.
+9. Subtract 273.15 from the Kelvin temperature to convert it to Celsius, and then print the result to the serial monitor using the ``Serial.printlnln()`` function.

 .. code-block:: Arduino
     :emphasize-lines: 8,9